 How to Make Frozen Cookie Dough

-The thing is, making your own frozen cookie dough balls is really easy.
-The next time you make a batch of cookies, like Orange Infused Chocolate Chip Cookies or Red Velvet Chocolate Chip Cookies or even Chocolate Dipped Snickerdoodles, just do this:
+So, first things first, how to freeze cookie dough!
+The thing is, making your own frozen cookie dough is really easy.
+The next time you make a batch of cookies, like Orange Chocolate Chip Cookies, Vegan Snickerdoodles, Red Velvet Chocolate Chip Cookies or even Chocolate Dipped Snickerdoodles, just do this:

 - Follow the recipe instructions to make the dough